-Only a small number of people are able to claim Universal Credit (UC) at present.
-The details of who can claim at the moment are available in the article Are You Eligible for Unviersal Credit.
-The groups of people who can claim UC will be changing in the future and we will put the current details on this website when this becomes available.
+An increasing number of people are now eligible for Universal Credit (UC) as both Birmingham and Coventry have reached the second stage of the introduction of UC.
+The details of who can claim at the moment are available in the article Are You Eligible for Universal Credit.
+The groups of people who can claim UC will be continue to change in the future and we will put the current details on this website when this becomes available.

 How to claim Universal Credit

 You will be expected to claim Universal Credit online at https://www.gov.uk/apply-universal-credit .
-You can do this using a computer but also possibly using a tablet or smartphone.
-If you are not able to do the claim online you can ask the DWP to help with this.
-They can take a small number of claims over the phone but you may need to be quite insistent.
-Their phone number is 0345 600 0723 (or Textphone 0345 600 0743).
-These numbers are available from Monday to Friday 8am to 5 pm.
+You can do this using a computer but also using a tablet or smartphone.
+If you are not able to do the claim online yourself you can ask the DWP to help with this.
+Their free helpline phone number is 0800 328 9344 (or Textphone 0800 328 1344).
+These numbers are available from Monday to Friday 8 am to 6 pm.

 If you do not have computer access then there will be computers available at the DWP Jobcentres and other places across Birmingham and Coventry.